All Episodes

 Can you explain that relationship for the voters and explain to Democrats why it won't be a problem?

-This is a guy who lives in my neighborhood who's a uh professor of English in Chicago.
+This is a guy who lives in my neighborhood who's a professor of English in Chicago, who I know and who I have not received some official endorsement from.

 He's not somebody who I exchange ideas from on a regular basis.

-All right, there's the answer.
+All right, this is the answer.

 By the way, you've got to give me props for planting the question.